A non-resident pays income tax on gains when transferring:

 The due date for tax returns is 30 April of the year following the year in which the gains were received.

-Tax returns can be submitted to the Tax and Customs Board:
+Tax returns can be submitted to the Estonian Tax and Customs Board:

-- through the online services environment e-MTA.
-The completed and signed tax return can be uploaded under the menu item “Communication”;
+- through the e-services environment e-MTA.
+The completed and signed tax return can be uploaded under the menu item “Communication”.

-- at the most suitable service bureau of the Tax and Customs Board;
+- at the most suitable service bureau of the Estonian Tax and Customs Board

 - by post to the address Lõõtsa 8a, 15176 Tallinn